sm2302-aug23/grp-r-lets_git_it/README.md

 ## 5) Open-ended exploration

 For task 5, we analysed the arithmetic progressions in the amount of stopping times of the Collatz Conjecture.

-The hypothesis is that the starting integer can affect the number of steps it takes a sequence to reach one.
+The hypothesis is that the starting integer can affect the number of steps a sequence takes to reach one.

- 1) Odd integers tend to produce a larger sequence.
+ **1) Odd integers tend to produce a larger sequence**

 This is because when an odd integer is multiplied by 3 and added by 1, it becomes larger, resulting in more iterations before reaching 1.

- 2) Even integers tend to produce a smaller sequence.
+ **2) Even integers tend to produce a smaller sequence.**

 This is because when an even integer is divided by 2, it immediately becomes smaller, which can lead to a quicker convergence.

-Since we want to analyse large sequences, we focused on length of sequences more than 100.
-Hence, the *length_above_100* data frame.
+Since we want to analyse large sequences, we focused on the length of sequences of more than 100.
+Hence, the **length_above_100** data frame.

 Since we only want to compare the parity of even and odd, the odd_even_df data frame is formed.

 ```
 #> #A tibble: 2 × 2